DragonHeart

 The inciting incident occurs at 12 minutes when Twelve years later, Einon has become a tyrant worse than his father, brutalizing the peasants.
 Bowen discovers that the prince he mentored has betrayed everything the Old Code represents.
 His life's work has produced a monster..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Bowen encounters the dragon Draco and they fight to a stalemate.
+This illustrates the protagonist's commitment to Bowen encounters the dragon Draco and they fight to a stalemate.
 Instead of fighting to the death, they make an active choice to form a partnership: Draco will terrorize villages, Bowen will "slay" him for payment, and they'll split the profits.
 Bowen enters a con-artist existence., moving from reaction to action.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, Bowen furiously confronts Draco, feeling utterly betrayed.
 He nearly kills his only friend.
 The rebellion seems doomed, Einon is unstoppable as long as Draco lives, and Bowen faces the darkest realization: to defeat evil, he must sacrifice the good.
 The whiff of death—Bowen must kill what he loves., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.